wso2/docs-ei/en/streaming-integrator/docs/admin/viewing-overall-statistics.md

   - The system load average
   - The total memory used by each server.

-### Purpose
+**Purpose**

 To evaluate the performance of each server as follows:

-- By analysing the efficiency of the server by comparing its events received with the overhead it incurrs in terms of the system load average and the memory used.
+- By analysing the efficiency of the server by comparing its events received with the overhead it incurs in terms of the system load average and the memory used.
 - By comparing the events received, system load average and the memory usage of each server with that of other servers.

+!!! tip "Recommended action"
+    Once you analyze the performance of each server, you can make changes to your Streaming Integrator deployment to use server resources in a more optimum manner (e.g., by removing low performing servers, adding better performing servers, etc.)

 ## Overall Throughput